Layforce: Bardia

 The landings went ahead unopposed and the commandos moved to the various objectives that had been identified by intelligence.
 Little damage was done as a number of the targets proved not to exist or were not where they were thought to be.
 One party was able to damage a bridge, while another set a tyre dump on fire and blew up the breeches of a number of naval guns.
 Due to the delays during the landings and the need to depart while it was still dark, time ran out and the commandos were forced to withdraw.
 On the way back, an officer was shot when he failed to respond correctly when challenged by a sentry; while 67 men, not knowing that there were no assault craft at their beach due to the earlier error, were left behind and later captured.

-Despite the lack of tangible success the raid was not a complete failure: the appearance of the commandos forced the Germans to divert the main part of an armoured brigade from Sollum in order to defend against further raids.
+Despite the lack of tangible success, the appearance of the commandos forced the Germans to divert the main part of an armoured brigade from Sollum in order to defend against further raids.
 Although there were still some elements of operational art that had to be refined, the raid demonstrated the strategic value that the commandos might have had within the theatre, if strategic imperatives and resource constraints had not served to derail the concept.